 The internationally known, highly ranked Second Language Acquisition and Teaching doctoral degree program is an interdisciplinary program, designed to provide rigorous advanced training for researchers, teachers, and administrators concerned with second language acquisition, learning, and teaching.
 Students focus on second language analysis, processes and learning, use, or pedagogical theory and program administration.
-Successful graduates of the MA ESL program are given preferential consideration for acceptance into SLAT, with a GPA of 3.5, 2 letters of recommendation from SLAT-affiliated faculty, and a source of funding--students who have Writing Program GATships may carry them over into their doctoral studies.
+Successful graduates of the MATESL program are given preferential consideration for acceptance into SLAT, with a GPA of 3.5, 2 letters of recommendation from SLAT-affiliated faculty, and a source of funding--students who have Writing Program GATships may carry them over into their doctoral studies.
 MA students going on to SLAT may also transfer up to 24 credit hours of MA ESL coursework towards PhD in SLAT requirements.

 The Center for Educational Resources in Culture, Language and Literacy is a Title VI Language Resource Center funded by the U.S. Department of Education.
 It supports the educational community and the nation by providing resources and research focused on culture, language and literacy in less commonly taught languages.